Background Knowledge: Group Delay, Phase und Delay

-Target audience
+Target Audience

 All who have some technical scientific interest and have read the chapter Background knowledge.
 Anyone who wants to understand things like "phase", "delay", time-corrected speakers, delay corrections with FIR filters in more detail.

-The group delay (GD, symbol $\tau_{gr}$, measured in milliseconds) indicates how long it takes for a certain frequency to be reproduced after the signal has been applied to the input.
+In common parlance, group delay (GD, symbol $\tau_{gr}$, measured in milliseconds) is the time it takes for a specific frequency to be reproduced after the signal is applied at the input.
+This definition is not 100% technically correct (see below), but it gives an initial idea.
 In common usage, this often refers only to the frequency-dependent delay behavior of the transmission system.
 The constant component (the same for all frequencies) is often considered separately and referred to as signal delay.
 It is important, for example, to synchronize image and sound, but does not change the sound.
 The only decisive factor for the sound is whether different frequencies diverge in time.
-A "sluggish" woofer can be recognized, for example, by a longer group delay in the bass range.
+A "sluggish" woofer can be recognized, for example, by a longer GD in the bass range.
 During playback, drums, for example, could appear "too little impulsive" as a result.
 At higher frequencies it becomes especially problematic if the delay time behavior of both stereo channels differs (e.g. due to an unbalanced listening room).
 Poor localization and sound coloration can be the result.
-Appropriate corrections, e.g. by using FIR filters, can lead to impressive improvements in my experience.

 Initially somewhat misleading is the designation "Delay" for the corresponding control at the subwoofer output.
-Since only the frequency range of the subwoofer is affected here (i.e. the remaining speakers and thus their frequencies are not), it causes a frequency-dependent change of the group delay, so it definitely has an influence on the sound.
+Since only the frequency range of the subwoofer is affected here (i.e. the remaining speakers and thus their frequencies are not), it causes a frequency-dependent change of the GD, so it definitely has an influence on the sound.

 In principle, this time correctness is audible, otherwise a log sweep would sound just like a bang.
 What is disputed is a) from when and b) whether phase rotations are also audible.
 The effects are comparatively small.
 Without measures on the room acoustics, the optimization of the placement of the speakers and/or of the subwoofer(s) you probably do not need to deal with the GD, after that certainly in the high end area, otherwise maybe.
 Concrete facts that hopefully contribute a little to clarity: